2025 Atlantic hurricane season

-In July, Tropical Storm Chantal impacted the East Coast of the United States.
+Also in June, Tropical Storm Barry struck Veracruz causing widespread flooding in eastern Mexico.
+Then, in July, Tropical Storm Chantal hit South Carolina, the only system to make landfall in the United States this season, producing heavy rainfall across the Carolinas.
+No hurricanes made landfall in the United States this season, for the first time since 2015.
 In August, Hurricane Erin reached Category 5 strength.
-Though never making landfall, it impacted Cape Verde, and had indirect effects on the eastern Caribbean and the Atlantic coast of the United States.
+It made landfall in Cape Verde as a tropical storm and had indirect effects on the eastern Caribbean and the Atlantic coast of the United States.
 Afterwards, unfavorable conditions caused tropical cyclogenesis to cease for nearly a month through the end of August and the first two weeks of September, during the typical peak of the hurricane season.
 In mid-September, activity resumed with the formation of Hurricane Gabrielle in the central Atlantic.
+Gabrielle rapidly intensified into a Category 4 hurricane before weakening and affecting the Azores and Spain as an extratropical cyclone.
 Next came Hurricanes Humberto and Imelda.
-Humberto attained Category 5 strength, but, like Erin, did not make landfall.
-In October, Hurricane Melissa intensified into a Category 5 hurricane south of Jamaica and made landfall there at peak intensity, becoming the costliest hurricane in Jamaican history.
-With three storms of such strength, this season has the second-most Category 5 hurricanes in a season, after only the 2005 season, which had four.

-So far, the season has caused at least 128 fatalities and has resulted in at least US$10.555 billion in monetary losses, mostly due to Melissa.
+Humberto attained Category 5 strength, but did not make landfall.
+While developing into a tropical cyclone, Imelda caused significant flooding in the Eastern Caribbean before strengthening off the East Coast of the United States and passing close to Bermuda.
+In October, Tropical Storm Jerry brought heavy rain to portions of the Lesser Antilles.
+Later that month, the final and strongest storm of the season, Hurricane Melissa, intensified into a Category 5 hurricane south of Jamaica and made landfall there near peak intensity, resulting in catastrophic destruction.
+Melissa dissipated on October 31, with no storms forming during the month of November, in turn concluding the season.
+Collectively, the storms during the season caused at least 126 fatalities and resulted in at least US$12.7 billion in monetary losses, mostly due to Melissa.